waiwera/waiwera/doc/user/run.rst

 - runs Waiwera inside the Docker container
 - manages sharing of files between the Docker container and the directory in which you run Waiwera

-How to run the ``waiwera-dkr.py`` script
+How to run the ``waiwera-dkr`` script
 ----------------------------------------

-The script is run from the command line in the same way as any other Python script, by typing ``python`` followed by the script name.
+The script is run from the command line in the same way as any other program.
 The name of the JSON input file (see :ref:`waiwera_input`) for your simulation is specified as an argument, e.g. if the simulation has the filename ``model.json``, you can run it as follows:

 .. code-block:: bash

-   python waiwera-dkr.py model.json
+   waiwera-dkr model.json

 This would run simulation in serial.
 Running in serial is only suitable for small problems.
 Waiwera is designed primarily for large problems that need to be run in parallel.